nixworks/public/news/2010/03/8/README.md

 ### [Nine people go on trial charged with terrorism and links to al-Qaeda in Belgium. ](/news/2010/03/8/nine-people-go-on-trial-charged-with-terrorism-and-links-to-al-qaeda-in-belgium.md)
 _Context: Belgium, al-Qaeda, terrorism_

-##### German
+##### Germany
 ### [German Federal Minister of Justice Sabine Leutheusser-Schnarrenberger says the Vatican has built a "wall of silence" in response to the country's child sexual abuse controversy of recent months. ](/news/2010/03/8/german-federal-minister-of-justice-sabine-leutheusser-schnarrenberger-says-the-vatican-has-built-a-wall-of-silence-in-response-to-the-coun.md)
-_Context: Federal Minister of Justice, German, Holy See, Sabine Leutheusser-Schnarrenberger, sexual abuse_
+_Context: Federal Minister of Justice, Germany, Holy See, Sabine Leutheusser-Schnarrenberger, sexual abuse_

 ##### French naval
 ### [The French Navy, supported by European Union aircraft and vessels, seizes 35 suspected pirates in 4 mother ships and 6 little boats off the coast of Somalia in the EU's most successful mission. ](/news/2010/03/8/the-french-navy-supported-by-european-union-aircraft-and-vessels-seizes-35-suspected-pirates-in-4-mother-ships-and-6-little-boats-off-the.md)
-_Context: European Union, French naval, Somali_
+_Context: EU, French naval, Somalia_

 ##### Interpol
 ### [Interpol issues "red notices" for 16 more individuals in connection with the assassination of Mahmoud al-Mabhouh, bringing to 27 the number of people wanted for the assassination. ](/news/2010/03/8/interpol-issues-red-notices-for-16-more-individuals-in-connection-with-the-assassination-of-mahmoud-al-mabhouh-bringing-to-27-the-number.md)